Charlie Chase (broadcaster): Childhood

-Charlie Chase was born October 19, 1952 in Rogersville, Tennessee.
+Chase was born October 19, 1952, in Rogersville, Tennessee.
 He attended school at Rogersville City School and began his radio career at age 13, working part-time—and later full-time—at WRGS AM 1370 Radio in Rogersville.

 Early career

 Chase graduated from Rogersville High School in 1970, after working on-air jobs as Program Director and Music Director at stations in Kingsport and Knoxville.
 He moved to Nashville in 1974, where he went to work at WMAK Radio (AM-1300), the city's top-rated station at the time.
-Later, he moved to the home of the Grand Ole Opry, WSM AM 650, replacing Pat Sajak when Sajak decided to pursue television (today he's the host of Wheel of Fortune).
+Later, he moved to the home of the Grand Ole Opry, WSM AM 650, replacing Pat Sajak when Sajak decided to pursue television (first as a full-time weather reporter for the station KNBC, then as the longtime host of Wheel of Fortune until 2024).

 While working at WSM Radio, Chase began doing music reports for WSM-TV (now WSMV) in Nashville.
 It led to his being offered the host position for the station's long-running midday magazine program in 1982.